 The hoodie is to streetwear what Snapchat is to DJ Khaled.
 It’s the one garment that has captured the essence of street.

 If you want to go back to the roots, then opt for a Champion Reverse Weave and size up.
 Short body, big hood, tight cuffs, it’s the original fit – there’s a reason Supreme keeps collaborating with them, guys.

 Otherwise you might want to go a bit more branded.
 All the labels name-checked above are a good bet, but if you like something a bit more exclusive you should check out FPAR – Japanese-made sweats, big bold graphics, beautiful quality.
 If you want to go really niche, see if someone can source you a Pigalle hoodie.
 Good luck.

 Come on man, like I was going to leave this one out?
 We should all be pretty familiar with the classics already – Air Max 1, Jordans, Sk8-Hi and the like – so we won’t go over old ground.

-Start by picking up a solid pair of everyday court trainers – adidas Samba/Gazelle/Stan Smith or Puma Suede – follow that up with a decent running model – any of the adidas Boosts will change your life for the better (just ask your mate who beat you to getting a pair) – and round it out with something bold and brash.
-I’m talking Nike TNs.
-School bully trainers.
+Start by picking up a solid pair of everyday court trainers – Adidas Samba/Gazelle/Stan Smith or Puma Suede – follow that up with a decent running model – any of the Adidas Boosts will change your life for the better (just ask your mate who beat you to getting a pair) – and round it out with something bold and brash.
+I’m talking

 Now you have the inside track on starting out in the culturally enriching and financially crippling world of streetwear.
 But if I could give you one last piece of advice, it’s this: learn the difference between passing hype and timeless product.